thetutlage/lineup/readme.md

 ** IMPORTANT **

-Lineup uses string length to create sticker width and height , and tools like colors add ASCII characters to strings to produce desired results , resulting in bigger string length.
+~~Lineup uses string length to create sticker width and height , and tools like colors add ASCII characters to strings to produce desired results , resulting in bigger string length.~~

-A string called `Hello World` used with colors will have a length greater than 30 characters where as the original length is 11 characters including the space.
-In order to achieve better results you are advised to pass original string as the 2nd parameter on `note` method.
+~~A string called `Hello World` used with colors will have a length greater than 30 characters where as the original length is 11 characters including the space.
+In order to achieve better results you are advised to pass original string as the 2nd parameter on `note` method.~~

+## Update ( 0.0.7 )

+Now there is no need to pass 2nd parameter, lineup now automatically escapes ansi characters.

 #### Example